Six Uttar Pradesh cops booked for extortion and corruption, one of them arrested in Noida | Law-Order

 ''Constable Nitin Chaudhary and an individual, named Sonu, have been arrested today in connection with an extortion and corruption case,'' Central Noida Deputy Commissioner of Police Harish Chander said.

-A sub-inspector and four more constables attached with the Cyber police station, which functions under the Cyber police headquarters in Lucknow, are on the run, a senior official said.
+A sub-inspector and four more constables attached with the Cyber police station, which is located in Noida but functions under the Cyber police headquarters in Lucknow, are on the run, a senior official said.

 Chander told reporters that the Noida police had on Sunday got a tip-off about ''kidnapping'' of some persons after which a local police team started investigating the matter.